 My dad died in January 2002, of lung cancer.
 My mom died in January 2007, also of lung cancer.
 If you haven’t lost a parent yet, I can assure you, it’s not easy.
 The pain and emptiness were sometimes nearly unbearable.

 The other side is so much nicer.
-I no longer feel that pain and emptiness.
-I can't undo the loss, but I can look within, accept it, and learn from it.
-I feel grateful instead — grateful for having known my parents as long as I did, grateful for all the loving people in my life, and grateful for having gained a bit of perspective over the years.
+I don’t feel that pain and emptiness anymore, at least not the same way.
+I can’t undo the loss, but I can look within, accept it, and learn from it.
+I feel grateful now — grateful for having known my parents as long as I did, grateful for all the loving people in my life, and grateful for having gained a bit of perspective over the years.

 As is usually the case, there’s more to this Thanksgiving story than I’m telling you.
 I experienced an unexpected loss this week and was surprised by it in a number of ways.
 I grieved—am grieving—for the loss, but more important, I’m grateful for the experience and grateful for the new insight about what my father must have felt four decades ago.